tarabukinivan/RedTeam/docs/challenge_templates/humanize_behaviour_v2.md

 - All submissions are compared against other miners' script
 - 100% similarity = zero score
 - Similarity above 60% will result in proportional score penalties based on the **detected similarity percentage**.
-- Note: Comparisons are only made against other miners’ submissions, not your own previous Humanize Behaviour v2 entries.
+- Note: Comparisons are only made against other miners submissions, not your own previous Humanize Behaviour v2 entries.

 ## Submission Guide